SummaNetworks/hazelcast-hibernate5/Development.md

 ```

-#If you have to repeat, delete tag just created:
+#If you have to repeat, delete tag just created in summa remote repository.
+If it is called origin, change:
->git tag -d TagName && git push origin :TagName
+>git tag -d TagName && git push summa :TagName